OPEC's pact with Russia falls apart, sending oil into tailspin

 OPEC ministers said on Thursday they backed an additional 1.5 million barrels per day (bpd) of oil cuts until the end of 2020, in addition to rolling over existing cuts of 2.1 million bpd.
 That would have meant removing a total of about 3.6 million bpd from the market, or 3.6% of global supply.

 Moscow rejected the proposal on Friday, saying it was only willing to extend existing OPEC+ cuts of 2.1 million bpd, which were due to expire at the end of March.

-But in response, OPEC even refused to extend the existing cuts.
+OPEC said it was all or nothing, and hence all limits would expire at the end of the month, meaning that OPEC members and non-OPEC producers can in theory pump at will in an already oversupplied market.

 The Kremlin said on Friday President Vladimir Putin had no immediate plans to talk to the Saudi leadership, an announcement that dashed hopes that a deal could be salvaged at the very top.

-The collapse of the deal means OPEC members and non-OPEC producers can in theory pump at will in an oversupplied market.

-“This is an unexpected development that falls far below our worst case scenario and will create one of the most severe oil price crises in history,” said Bjoernar Tonhaugen of Rystad Energy.
+“This is an unexpected development that falls far below our worst case scenario and will create one of the most severe oil price crisis in history,” said Bjoernar Tonhaugen of Rystad Energy.

 Additional reporting by Shadia Nasralla and Ahmad Ghaddar; Editing by Edmund Blair and Dmitry Zhdannikov